ekazakov/ekazakov.github.io/src/_posts/2016-02-22-little-story-about-big-tables.markdown

     render() {
         const from = 0;
-        const to = this.state.viewportHeight / this.props.rowHeight;
+        const to = Math.ceil(this.state.viewportHeight / this.props.rowHeight);
         return <div>
             {React.Children.map(
                 this.props.children,